-The setting webpage is where it is possible to setup the web application.
-It is possible to setup the NMOS registry address and the nmos-control-sender HTTP endpoints (i.e. gain 10.45.1.12:9999/gain).
-Lastly\ it is possible to setup also the video stream endpoint\
+The settings webpage (Figure 79 below) is where it is possible to setup the web application.
+It is possible to setup the NMOS registry address and the nmos-control-sender HTTP endpoints (i.e., gain 10.45.1.12:9999/gain).
+Lastly, it is possible to setup also the video stream endpoint, if available, coming from the Media Gateway developed by project partners, allowing to check directly on screen the result of the remote control.